 The idea behind advance planning is to move assets out of the potential Medicaid recipient and/or spouse’s name while they are still healthy so that, if a five-year period passes, those transferred assets are no longer within the scope of the Medicaid application — they are “free and clear” of the reach of Medicaid and the nursing home.
 Those transferred assets can then be used for the care of the individual or couple for the remainder of their lives should they need any additional funds, and can be inherited by children or heirs after death.

-Advance planning often uses a grantor irrevocable trust as a tool to hold the transferred assets.
+Advance planning often uses an irrevocable trust that we call a Medicaid Asset Protection Trust (MAPT) as a tool to hold the transferred assets.
 The trust not only protects the assets, but also, in some cases, preserves valuable tax benefits that are not otherwise available if assets are transferred directly to family members.
-These irrevocable trusts further protect assets from creditors of beneficiaries and provides safeguards in case the beneficiaries themselves are in need of future government benefits.
+These irrevocable trusts further protect assets from creditors of beneficiaries and provide safeguards in case the beneficiaries themselves are in need of future government benefits.

 Planning at the Time of Nursing Home Admission

 The second form of planning is planning at the time of a permanent nursing home admission.
 For some individuals, advance planning is not an option with which they were comfortable, or of which they were aware.
 Many people are surprised to learn that they can still do planning at the time of a nursing home admission and save substantial assets.
-Often, this savings can amount to about 40 percent of the assets, and even more for a married couple.
+Often, this savings can amount to about 40 percent of the assets for a single individual.

 In this type of planning, with the help of an elder law attorney (sometimes called a Medicaid planning attorney), there is a transfer of assets at or around the time of nursing home admission and just prior to a Medicaid application.
 Because the assets are transferred within five years of a Medicaid application, the Medicaid agency assesses a penalty, which is a period of time in which Medicaid will not pay for nursing care.
 During that penalty time period, other non-gifted assets, which have been placed in special types of accounts or annuities, are used to pay for the nursing home care, so that care is uninterrupted.
 At the end of the penalty period, the individual is able to go directly on Medicaid, and has been able to legally set aside approximately 40 percent of their assets.